 - If you are in a new relationship, that’s great but be sensitive to the needs of your children as to when you introduce your new partner to your child.
 Christmas may not be the best time of the year to do that

 - If your child is spending Christmas with you, where appropriate ensure they get time to speak to their other parent.

 If your planning for Christmas has not yet started, do not leave it to the last minute as it may be difficult for the other parent to change their arrangements.
 If you are finding it difficult to make arrangements then consider resolving any points of difference through mediation or the collaborative process.

-For more information contact Richard Gilbert.
+For more information contact Helen Clyne.
 Wishing you all a very merry Christmas and Happy New Year.